jackaudio/jackaudio.github.com/README.md

 ## Development notes

+- All page links currently require the `.html` suffix in order to work with any webserver, not to depend solely on Jekyll.
 - Please use an [EditorConfig] compatible editor to avoid indentation, whitespaces and missing lines at EOF issues.
 - Desired line length maximum is 82 columns.